Jim McGuinness: Early life

 McGuinness spent his childhood at Ard Patrick in Glenties.
 His brother Charles died suddenly during the night from an unknown heart problem when he was 16.
 McGuinness later spoke about that event: "It was a moment in your life, Ryan [Tubridy, host of The Late Late Show], where you're going along and your life is going along in a certain direction and then, just all of a sudden, you're jilted and you're going in a different direction.
 In many respects it was like a sledgehammer.
 I have to say that.
 I was 12, heading for 13, and you're never the same person again.
 And that's being honest.
 All of a sudden your life just changes.
 You're weak and you're vulnerable.
 There's this sense of freefall and trying to make sense of it.
 All I wanted to do was make things right for my mother and father, to get it back to what it was".
-A friend of Charles suggested the dead boy would have been "a cert for the county minors".
+A friend of Charles suggested that he would have been "a cert for the county minors".
 McGuinness took the remark to heart and it proved an important motivation for his later life: "I remember them words and I remember staring at the television, and in that moment saying to myself: 'I'm going to do that.
 I'm going to do that'.
 And in that moment my focus became very, very concentrated and I became very aware of the fact that I didn't want anybody else in the room to realise what I was thinking.
 From that moment on, that's how I started living my life.
 When I would get in from school at twenty to four — we're just a couple of hundred metres from the school — at quarter to four I'd be running down the road or on the bike and I'd be in the pitch, particularly in the wintertime because you'd only have maybe 45 minutes of light.
 It just became a big, big part of my life".

 Charles's namesake, a nephew of Jim, would later play for Donegal as well.

 Jim McGuinness's boyhood hero was Jack O'Shea.
 He once wrote a letter to him asking for his jersey.